-Standards and Procedures for the Renewal of Term Appointments

-Certain faculty members holding term appointments are eligible for reappointment or renewal.
-Up to the time of a decision on tenure, all faculty holding tenure-track appointments are eligible for reappointment.
-The procedures for renewing a term appointment generally follow those for initial term appointments.
-Normally, the successful candidate for reappointment will have received a positive recommendation from his or her department or school, as applicable.
+Standards and Procedures for the Renewal of Term Appointments have received a positive recommendation from his or her department or school, as applicable.
 A positive recommendation of the candidate's Dean is required, as is approval of the Provost or the Vice-Chancellor for Health Affairs.
-The colleges and schools may adopt more detailed procedures for reappointment with the approval of the Provost or the Vice-Chancellor for Health Affairs.
+The colleges and schools may adopt more detailed procedures for reappointment with the approval of the Provost or the Vice-Chancellor for Health Affairs